Find Fundrise (fundrise.com) promotions and offers updated here.

 What Is Fundrise All About?

-From their start in 2012, Fundrise has evolved from the typical crowdfunding form of investment house, to providing their clients with a one-stop platform to invest in stocks and bonds.
-If you ever wanted to invest in property, here is a good place to do it, with less risk than actually buying property outright.
+From their start in 2012, Fundrise has evolved from the typical crowdfunding form of investment house.
+If you ever wanted to invest in property, here is a good place to do it.
+Benefit from less risk than actually buying property outright.

 Fundrise has designed a unique process of getting your money into the real estate market.
-They call it eREIT, which is short for Electronic Real Estate Investment Trust.
+You’ll be investing in eREITs (Electronic Real Estate Investment Trust).
 They also invest in eFunds or electronic funds.